Ada-Developers-Academy/core-unit-1/functions-continued/practice-functions-continued.md

 | `"Apple" < "apple"`  | `True`  |
 | `"Apple" > "apple"`  | `False` |

 What's going on?
-In computing, each character in text has a value from Unicode, where Unicode is a standard for converting all characters and emojis across different platforms.
+In modern computing, each character is given a numerical Unicode value.
+Unicode is a standard for representing all characters and emojis across different platforms.
 Follow your curiosity!

 ### !end-callout